Cognitive behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT) at our Borders centre

 CBT has been shown to be an effective way of addressing a range of common difficulties including low mood/depression, anger, anxiety, panic attacks, OCD, eating disorders, personality issues etc. It is a very popular approach, but best suits those who are highly motivated to seek change and have a specific difficulty to address.CBT advice and resources (pdf)

-If you would like to make an appointment with one of our cognitive behaviour therapists or you simply want more information about cognitive behaviour therapy (CBT), please contact us.
+If you would like to make an appointment with one of our experienced practitioners or you simply want more information about cognitive behaviour therapy (CBT) or mindfulness-based cognitive therapy (MBCT), please contact us.
 We would be delighted to hear from you.